opsteady/opsteady/docs/opsteady/initial-setup.md

 docker run -it --rm -v $(pwd):/data dev-management.azurecr.io/cicd:1.0.0 /bin/bash
 ```

-Before you start comment the lines behind `backend "azurerm"` in `terraform.tf`, this will keep the state temporary locally.
+Before you start, comment the entire `backend "azurerm"` section in `terraform.tf`.
+This will keep the state local temporarily.

-Actual steps to perform in the container locally or VSC remote container or on your local machine
+Actual steps to perform in the container locally, VSC remote container or on your local machine:

 ```bash
 az login --use-device-code